Theatrhythm Final Fantasy: Sequels

-A sequel, Theatrhythm Final Fantasy: Curtain Call, was released for the Nintendo 3DS on April 24, 2014 in Japan, on September 16, 2014 in North America, on September 18, 2014 in Australia, and in Europe the following day.
+A sequel, Theatrhythm Final Fantasy: Curtain Call, was released for the Nintendo 3DS on April 24, 2014, in Japan, and in September for North America, Australia and Europe.
 The game features 221 songs and a new versus battle mode.
 An arcade-based entry in the series, Theatrhythm Final Fantasy: All-Star Carnival, was released in 2016.
-A second sequel, Theatrhythm Final Bar Line, was announced during a Nintendo Direct presentation on September 13, 2022 for release on February 16, 2023 for Nintendo Switch and PlayStation 4.
-Final Bar Line is set to include 385 songs from various Final Fantasy main soundtracks and arrangement albums.
+A second sequel, Theatrhythm Final Bar Line, was released on February 16, 2023, for Nintendo Switch and PlayStation 4.
+Final Bar Line includes 385 songs from various Final Fantasy main soundtracks and arrangement albums.
 DLC is planned to add a further 90 songs from additional Square Enix franchises including NieR, The World Ends With You, Chrono Trigger and more.